 - A skipper-adventurer, ready to introduce you to navigation, beginners welcome!

-Prices indicated do not include airfare or transport from the airport to the sailboat, alcohol (other than wine at dinners), restaurants (including the last dinner on Day 10) and shore bars.
+Prices indicated do not include airfare and hotels or transport from the airport to the sailboat, alcohol (other than wine at dinners), restaurants (including the last dinner on Day 10) and bars.

 Participants arrive at the embarkation port the day before Day 1 (D1) and spend one night in a hotel.
 Boarding takes place on the morning of D1 at 9a.m. and we set sail shortly after.
 Disembarkation takes place around 6 p.m. on D10.